Sacramento State student appears to slap former College Republicans president on video

 After class, Johnson and a friend confronted Hill, the report said.
 In a video recorded by Johnson, Hill appeared to slap Johnson before leaving the building.

-Johnson’s friend could be seen restraining Hill, who appeared to slap Johnson’s phone out of his hand before walking away a second time.
+Johnson’s friend could be seen restraining Hill, who shouted, "You're going to end up f---ing dead!"
+He then broke free and appeared to slap Johnson’s phone out of his hand before walking away a second time.

 In a statement to the school’s newspaper, Hill apologized for “lunging at Floyd’s phone” but accused Johnson of provoking him.